Windmills & pumps

 Wisboom pumping station

 In 1868, Overwaard got help from this steam-powered pump.
 In 1924, it was refitted with electric pumps.
-Now, it is our visitors centre, with lots to learn about water management.
+Nowadays the pumping station plays no longer a role in our water management.

 J.U.
 Smit pumping station